redhat-openshift-ecosystem/operator-certification-operator/docs/INSTALLATION.md

 ```

 ### Installing Operator Certification Operator
-* Use the left hand menu to navigate to *Operators*
+* Use the left-hand menu to navigate to *Operators*
 * In the *Operators* submenu click on *OperatorHub*
 * Use the Filter/Search box to filter on *Operator Certification Operator*
 * Click the *Operator Certification Operators* tile